jdulay91/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.

-2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.
+2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application. javac [packagename]/*.java first step compiles all java files in the package into byte code that will be run jar cvfe packagename.jar packagename.Main packagename/*.class creates jar file, looks for main inside the package, and creates classes for all java files java -jar packagename.jar runs the jar file to start ur program

 3. Explain how Java being a strongly typed language affected you solution.
+It forces you to know what data types you are working with, and also gives you a deeper understanding on how your method works in terms of what parameters they take in and what data they return

-4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?
+4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application? abstract classes can have methods that are not abstract, interfaces methods and fields(variables) have to be implemented or else the program will not compile
 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Create the proper directory structure for developing a Java Application
+- [x] Create the proper directory structure for developing a Java Application
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x] Push commits: `git push origin <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [x] Push commits: git push origin `<firstName-lastName>`

 ### Task 2: Project Requirements

-- [ ] You are creating a project from scratch!
+- [x] You are creating a project from scratch!
 There is no initial project from where to start.
-- [ ] Using the wizard in IntelliJ, create a Java Spring Application
+- [x] Using the wizard in IntelliJ, create a Java Spring Application
-  - [ ] Name the application piggybank
+  - [x] Name the application piggybank
-  - [ ] Steps to remember in generating the initial application
+  - [x] Steps to remember in generating the initial application
-    - [ ] Set the Group and Artifact Name
+    - [x] Set the Group and Artifact Name
-    - [ ] Set that this is a Maven Project
+    - [x] Set that this is a Maven Project
-    - [ ] Select the proper Java Version
+    - [x] Select the proper Java Version
-    - [ ] Select Spring Boot Version 2.2.X
+    - [x] Select Spring Boot Version 2.2.X
-    - [ ] Add the 4 Dependencies we need for a Java Spring Database Application
+    - [x] Add the 4 Dependencies we need for a Java Spring Database Application
-    - [ ] You do not need to use services or configuration packages
+    - [x] You do not need to use services or configuration packages
-    - [ ] You do need to
+    - [x] You do need to
-      - [ ] update your POM.XML so H2 will work
+      - [x] update your POM.XML so H2 will work
-      - [ ] update the applications.properties configuration file
+      - [x] update the applications.properties configuration file
-      - [ ] add the data.sql file
+      - [x] add the data.sql file
-      - [ ] create the necessary packages (at least 3 are needed) and classes
+      - [x] create the necessary packages (at least 3 are needed) and classes
-- [ ] Create a model Coin to represent the table for the piggy bank
+- [x] Create a model Coin to represent the table for the piggy bank
   - Each row in the table contains: (use the provided data.sql as a guide)
     - The number of coins in this group
     - The face value of the coins in the group
     - The name of a single coin
     - The name of more than one coin
-- [ ] Create an endpoint http://localhost:2019/total that prints to console the contents of the Piggy Bank as follows and returns an HTTP Status of OK:
+- [x] Create an endpoint http://localhost:2019/total that prints to console the contents of the Piggy Bank as follows and returns an HTTP Status of OK:

 In your console in IntelliJ you should see: